MonacoProtocol/sdk/examples/cli/README.md

 The publicKey for this wallet is `GJFYdSWwcVzpmAQastTpN8j16EKLUtC7mGvqeE5gszL4`

+:warning: As a reminder, these wallet keyPairs are stored within the repository for educational purposes only.
+Never include a keypair in your own repository. :warning:

 These examples make use of the [anchor](https://github.com/coral-xyz/anchor) provider set on your environment, please note that the `ANCHOR_PROVIDER_URL` in the example is the public solana RPC node for Devnet.
 This node should be used sparingly and is subject to rate-limiting.
 If you are going to make multiple requests, please consider using your own node.

 ```